 ‘Answer the question.’

 ‘It’s cement.
-It’s because the iron started to oxidize, causing the cement to break up, that they took them down; you can see the cracks and the reinforcements.’
+It’s because the irons inside the cement started to oxidize, causing it to break up, that they took them down; you can see the cracks and the reinforcements.’

-‘First take a good look at where the wing has broken off and then at that little crack where its left breast ought to have been.’
+‘First take a good look at where the wing has broken off and then at that little crack where the left breast ought to have been.’

 Karl looked at her with his annoying ain’t-I-clever-smile, ‘Well?’